-The guidelines from the ADA and EASD indicate that any FDA-approved second agent can be used in combination with metformin to improve glycemic control, whereas the American Association of Clinical Endocrinologists recommends either incretin-based therapy or sodium glucose transporter 2 (SGLT2) inhibition agents.
-[50, 51] Sulfonylureas are approved for use in adolescents in some countries; these agents bind to receptors on the K+/ATP channel complex resulting insulin secretion.
+The guidelines from the ADA and EASD indicate that any FDA-approved second agent can be used in combination with metformin to improve glycemic control, whereas the American Association of Clinical Endocrinologists recommends either incretin-based therapy or sodium glucose transporter 2 (SGLT2) inhibition agents (52).
+Sulfonylureas are approved for use in adolescents in some countries; these agents bind to receptors on the K+/ATP channel complex resulting in insulin secretion.
 The PPAR-γ agonists are effective at insulin sensitization but are less useful in supporting weight loss.
 Further, they promote salt retention and a tendency for edema.
-A new class of drugs which inhibit the sodium co-transporter 2 (SGLT2) resulting in glycosuria at a lower blood glucose threshold than normal have become available, though not currently approved for use in children (canaglifloxin, dapagliflozin, empagliflozin).
+A new class of drugs which inhibit the sodium co-transporter 2 (SGLT2) resulting in glycosuria at a lower blood glucose threshold than normal have become available, though not currently approved for use in children (canagliflozin, dapagliflozin, empagliflozin).
 Use of SGLT2 inhibitors has been associated with an increase in fungal infections of the genital areas and missed symptoms of evolving keto-acidosis.

-Two drug classes have been developed that target the incretin system and increase endogenous insulin secretion: glucagon-like peptide (GLP)-1 receptor agonists and dipeptidyl peptidase-4 (DPP-4) inhibitors.
-GLP-1 receptor agonists (e.g., liraglutide and exenatide) resist degradation by DPP-4 resulting in increased circulating levels of the administered drug.[52]
+Two drug classes were developed that target the incretin system and increase endogenous insulin secretion: glucagon-like peptide (GLP)-1 receptor agonists and dipeptidyl peptidase-4 (DPP-4) inhibitors.
+GLP-1 receptor agonists (e.g., liraglutide and exenatide) resist degradation by DPP-4 resulting in increased circulating levels of the administered drug (53).
 DDP-4 inhibitors (e.g., sitagliptin, vildagliptin and saxagliptin) reduce endogenous GLP-1 degradation, thereby maintaining circulating levels of GLP-1 with biological effect.
-Both these classes of drugs improve glycaemic control with a low incidence of hypoglycemia because of their glucose-dependent mechanism of action.
-In addition to their effects on improving insulin secretion, these agents lower glucagon and delay gastric emptying, and potentiate weight loss, in part through decreased appetite.
+Both these classes of drugs improve glycemic control with a low incidence of hypoglycemia because of their glucose-dependent mechanism of action.
+In addition to their effects on improving insulin secretion, these drugs lower glucagon and delay gastric emptying, and potentiate weight loss, in part through decreased appetite.

 Whereas the glucagon like peptide one (GLP-1) analogue exenatide given by subcutaneous injection will lower blood glucose levels and complement metformin in provoking weight loss, it should be reserved for more severely diabetic adults and teenagers who have become unresponsive to diet and exercise programs.
 Some formulations of GLP-1 analogues can be given once weekly.
-It has not yet been recommended by the FDA for use in children.
-Sitagliptin blocks the dipeptidyl peptidase-4 (DPP-4) enzyme preventing it from inactivating GLP-1, thus prolonging the action of GLP-1 once induced by a meal.
+In 2019, liraglutide was approved for adjunct use to improve glycemic control in pediatric patients 10 years and older with T2DM.
+(54, 55) Sitagliptin blocks the dipeptidyl peptidase-4 (DPP-4) enzyme preventing it from inactivating GLP-1, thus prolonging the action of GLP-1 once induced by a meal.
 Whereas the latter agent is in general weight neutral, it can be of adjunctive help in lowering hyperglycemic excursions.
 When these additional agents also fail to maintain near normoglycemia, then insulin should be given instead of the secretagogues.

-IRS/IGT Step 1: Dietary and lifestyle education

-3-5% weight loss

-150 min/week exercise

-Diabetes Step 2: Addition of metformin

-Mild Maximum daily dose of 2000 m g

-Step 3: Addition of second antih nyperglycem ic drug

-Pioglitazone DPP4 GLP-1 SGLT2 Sulfonylurea

-inhibitor agonist inhibitor

-HbA1C \downarrow \downarrow \downarrow \downarrow \downarrow

-Weight \uparrow \downarrow \downarrow \uparrow

-Hypoglycemia \uparrow

-Major CV events \downarrow \downarrow

-, , Heart failure \uparrow \uparrow \downarrow

-Step 4: Addition of insulin

-Basal insulin with or without prandial insulin

-Severe
+Table 8.
+Glucose Management for Adult Patients with Type 2 Diabetes (52) IRS/IGT Step 1: Dietary and lifestyle education- 3-5% weight loss; 150 min/week exercise Step 2: Addition of metformin- Maximum daily dose of 2000 mg Step 3: Addition of second antihyperglycemic drug Diabetes betes Pioglitazone DPP4 GLP-1 SGLT2 Sulfor Mild inhibitor agonist inhibitor HbA1C $\downarrow$ $\downarrow$ $\downarrow$ \ \ Weight ↑ $\downarrow$ \ 1 Hypoglycemia ↑ Major CV $\downarrow$ \ - events Heart failure ↑ ^ ↓ - Step 4: Addition of insulin Basal insulin with or without prandial insulin